 Beekeeping & Apiary

 State law requires all apiaries to register with their County Agricultural Commissioner during the month of January of each year.
-This regulation is designed to be beneficial to beekeepers as well as people who live and work near bee yards.
-It helps us know where hives are located and helps resolve certain complaints and issues concerning bees in our county.
-The possibility of Africanized Honeybees entering our county makes it especially important that we know where colonies are being kept.
+This regulation is meant to be beneficial to beekeepers as well as people who live and work near bee yards.
+It helps us know where hives are located, resolving bee-related complaints, and addressing issues concerning bees in our county.

 On July 28, 1993, the Nevada County Board of Supervisors approved Resolution Number 93-393 waiving the Registration Fee for hobbyist beekeepers.
 A hobbyist beekeeper is defined as having less than 10 hives in the apiary.
 If you have 10 or more hives, a $10 registration fee is required with the registration form.